Bhavya101-Y/Chat_Bot/README.md

 # Chat_Bot

 This is a simple chatbot that can answer user queries, have conversations, and provide helpful responses.
-It uses [your technology/AI model] to understand user input and respond intelligently.
+It uses API to understand user input and respond intelligently.

 Features